SmickDibbly/zigil_OLD/README.md

+# This repo has been replaced by https://github.com/SmickDibbly/zigil

 # Zigil
 A thin abstraction layer on top of Linux or Windows, made specifically to separate out all the platform-specific code from the Electric Pentacle Machine.
 Nonetheless, Zigil can theoretically be used for other purposes too.